Oxaide

 Why buyers care

-It helps buyers test whether reported health, usable capacity, and downside assumptions are credible enough for pricing, reserves, and post-close plans.
+It helps buyers test whether reported health, usable capacity, and downside assumptions are credible for pricing, reserves, and post-close plans, while giving reviewers a more defensible physical read than summary State-of-Health numbers alone.

 Where it is strongest today